echebbi/PlayFX/README.md

 - custom factory method,
 - property file.

-Detail explanations can be found in the [relevant wiki's section](https://github.com/KazeJiyu/PlayFX/wiki/Dependency-Injection).
+Detailed explanations can be found in the [relevant wiki's section](https://github.com/KazeJiyu/PlayFX/wiki/Dependency-Injection).

 #### Ask for values